elatov/elatov.github.io/_posts/2013-01-14-connecting-to-a-vm-using-serial-port-over-the-network-with-moxa-device-server.md

     0 packets dropped by kernel

-So the traffic was leaving the **vmk0** interface but it wasn&#8217;t going anywhere.
+So the traffic was leaving the **vmk0** interface but it wasn't going anywhere.
 Doing the **nc** connection and checking out the drops at the firewall level, I saw the following; First I started the **nc** connection and left that running, I then ran the query command from another ssh connection:

     ~ # date; nc -z 192.168.0.121 4001
     Sat Dec 22 04:10:44 UTC 2012